aescoda/CTU-Spark-Commands/README.md

  2. **Prepare your Smartsheet's Token**

  This data will be given to you.
-Smartsheet is a very useful Spreadsheet with a powerfull search engine.
-It will be used emulating a Database.
+Smartsheet is a very useful Spreadsheet with a powerful search engine.
+It will be used for emulating a database.

  > Write down the access token for a later use.
  > Also, write down the sheet ID